NU-CUCIS/MicroProcSim/README.md

 -nodesktop: This flag prevents MATLAB from opening the desktop environment, which includes the Command Window, Editor, and other interactive tools.
 It is commonly used when running MATLAB in a non-interactive mode.

--r "run('./Simulator/process.m');exit;": This is a MATLAB command that is executed after MATLAB starts up.
+-r "run('process.m');exit;": This is a MATLAB command that is executed after MATLAB starts up.
 It consists of two parts:

-run('./Simulator/process.m'): This command runs the MATLAB script file process.m located in the Simulator directory.
+run('process.m'): This command runs the MATLAB script file process.m located in the Simulator directory.
 The run function executes the specified script file within the MATLAB environment.

 exit;: This command tells MATLAB to exit after executing the script.
 It ensures that MATLAB closes automatically once the script has finished running.